 Using a certain kind of paint is not the key to painting countertops so they last.
 I used a combination of leftover wall paint and acrylic craft paint and both were great.
 You absolutely do not need to buy a special countertop painting kit unless you really want to.

 If you use a good primer and a high quality sealer, it doesn’t matter what paint you use on your countertops.
 The paint is simply the color – the sealer is the actual finish that takes all of the abuse.
-(This is the primer I use for almost everything because it will stick to anything.)
+(This is the primer I use for almost everything because it sticks to anything.)

 The key to the longevity of our painted countertops is 100% the resin topcoat I used over the paint.
 Resin is a thick clear finish that you pour on rather than brushing on.